davidgriesel/03_streaming_service_database_queries/README.md

-# Streaming Service Data Queries
+# Streaming Service Database Queries

 *This project was completed as part of the [CareerFoundry Data Analytics Program](https://careerfoundry.com/en/courses/become-a-data-analyst/).*